Robin Holloway: Early life

 Holloway was born in Leamington Spa.
 From 1953 to 1957, he was a chorister at St Paul's Cathedral and was educated at King's College School, where his father Robert was Head of the Art Department.
-He attended King's College, Cambridge and studied composition with Bayan Northcott.
+He attended King's College, Cambridge, and studied composition with Bayan Northcott.

 Career

-In 1974, Holloway became an Assistant Lecturer in Music at the University of Cambridge, and in 1980 attained a full Lecturer position.
+In 1974, Holloway became an Assistant Lecturer in Music in the University of Cambridge and in 1980 attained a full Lecturer position.
 In 1999, he became a reader in Musical Composition at Cambridge.
 He retired in 2011 as professor of Musical Composition.
-He is also a Fellow of Gonville and Caius College, Cambridge.
-Among his many pupils are Thomas Adès, Huw Watkins, Peter Seabourne, George Benjamin, Judith Weir, and Jonathan Dove.
+He is a Fellow of Gonville and Caius College, Cambridge.
+Among his many pupils were Thomas Adès, Huw Watkins, Peter Seabourne, George Benjamin, Judith Weir and Jonathan Dove.

 Holloway's doctoral thesis, Debussy and Wagner (later published as a book by Eulenburg), discussed a close relationship between music and language as well as romanticism and tonality.
 This can be heard in his own works, such as Scenes from Schumann (1969–70), the opera Clarissa (1976) premiered in 1990 at English National Opera under the baton of Oliver Knussen, and Seascape and Harvest (1983–84) composed for the City of Birmingham Symphony Orchestra and Sir Simon Rattle.

 Holloway contributed a regular music column to The Spectator magazine between 1988 and 2010.
 Two collections of his journalistic and other occasional writings have been compiled and published, as On Music: Essays and Diversions 1963–2003 (Continuum Press, 2003 hdbk/2005 pbk, ISBN 0-8264-7629-5) and Essays & Diversions II (Continuum Press, 2008; ISBN 0-8264-9728-4).

 Holloway has been described as a "neo-romantic" composer, reflecting his own affinity for music of the last part of the 19th and early part of the 20th centuries.

-While some of his works do conform to this description, others evince a more complex, nuanced, and at times ironic relationship to music of the past, verging on the post-modern.
+While some of his works conform to this description, others evince a more complex, nuanced and at times ironic relationship to music of the past, verging on the post-modern.
 According to fellow composer David Matthews, his "individual style has been formed by a productive conflict between Romanticism and Modernism."

 Holloway's Fifth Concerto for Orchestra was premiered at The Proms in 2011.

 In 1994, his Second Concerto for Orchestra, released by NMC, won a Gramophone Award.
 Since 2018 the English CD label Sheva Contemporary, run by the composer's pupil and friend Peter Seabourne, has issued three discs of the composer's chamber music.